 Private loans are not standardized products.
 Interest-only periods, balloon payments, partial releases, performance-based milestones, and stepped payment schedules require a servicing platform built to handle variable logic — not one designed for 30-year fixed-rate conforming loans.
 Generic systems miscalculate interest, misapply payments, and generate inaccurate payoff statements.
 Each error creates a paper trail that undermines the note’s value and exposes the lender to borrower disputes.

-The MBA’s 2024 State of the Servicer data puts performing loan servicing cost at $176 per loan per year and non-performing at $1,573.
-That gap exists because non-performing loans demand intensive, manual intervention — exactly the kind of work that generic servicers are not staffed or structured to deliver.
+The MBA’s 2024 State of the Servicer data illustrates the gap plainly: the annual cost to service a performing loan is a fraction of what non-performing loan servicing demands — because non-performing loans require intensive, manual intervention at every stage.
+That is exactly the kind of work generic servicers are not staffed or structured to deliver.
 A specialized servicer absorbs that complexity as a core competency, not an exception workflow.

 Does Compliance Risk Increase Without Specialized Servicing?